TonyPrater10/projects/README.md

 Every javascript test file must start with module.exports{} and have a browser object (browser or client, whichever you prefer)

-Frequently refer to the [NightwathJS Commands](https://nightwatchjs.org/api/commands/) page to view commands you can do
+Frequently refer to the [Nightwatchjs API Commands](https://nightwatchjs.org/api/commands/) page to view commands you can do

 For example,